 Addendum (Huber, 2003)

 Why this, and for whom?
 Ability for warfaring based on illness (Krankheitskriegstuechtigkeit) and human species’ utopathy (Menschengattungsutopathie) are our pathopracticals.
 Whoever wants, may read himself dumb and dumber on texts and translations.
+Not us, not anymore.
 As means of expression, English and Anglo-American are the flattest and shallowest German dialects.
 Translations done by third hands extraneous to the matter, as the one that has been published recently, resulting from a French translation of the Preface of Sartre into Turkish, the latter being the 10th foreign language in our repository, are diffusing knowings.
 We are glad to hear in Turkish that the Sartre Preface is easier to understand than the Koran.
 But knowings and pathopractically efficient knowledge are excluding each other (Kenntnisse und pathopraktisches Wirkwissen schliessen sich aus).
 Sartre knew that: when signified ones kill their signifiers, then they are free of signifiers, and their signifiers are dead; the only thing that should be added is that the signifiers continue to remain signifiers, but the signified ones, in all their born life, have never been signifiers and they will never become such as long as they live.
 For they have no and never had any command and saying (hatten und haben sie doch kein Sagen).
 And they have overcome once and forever any failure (und das Versagen haben sie ein- fuer allemal ueberwunden).